vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEPackedNode.class/README.md

 a packed node.
 model -
+	an hypernode of
-	an item or  syntax node
+		- an item or
-	- syntax node is a terminal
+		- a terminal item
 label -
 	a character or rule
 	- character is the character of the input that matches  mentioned terminal.